Kraigie/nostrum/README.md

 information listed here and more.

 ## Foreword
 The version of this library hosted on Hex is severely outdated.
-Once the dependency [gun](https://github.com/ninenines/gun) has a 2.0 release, a new package will be released with the most up to date Elixir version (1.6.4 as of the time of this writing).
+Once most of the open issues are addressed, and some issues are worked out in Websockex, a new package will be release with the most up to date Elixir version.

 In the meantime it is recommended you use the version hosted on GitHub.